RubyMoney/money/README.md

 Money.use_i18n = false
 ```

+## Formatting

-*Note: There are several formatting rules for when `Money#format` is called.
+There are several formatting rules for when `Money#format` is called.
 For more information, check out the [formatting module](https://github.com/RubyMoney/money/blob/master/lib/money/money/formatting.rb).*

 ## Migration Notes